mbiesiad/mbiesiad.github.io/readme.md

 I highly recommend giving [daily.dev](http://daily.dev) a try.
 It’s an awesome coding news reader that delivers the top dev news in a way that’s simple and developer-friendly.
 Best of all, you can personalize it to get only the things you like.
 Invitation link:
 [https://api.daily.dev/get?r=mbiesiad](https://api.daily.dev/get?r=mbiesiad)

+Hall of Fame for Security researchers - please check on Linkedin (selected).

 <img alt="mbiesiad stars" src="https://img.shields.io/github/stars/mbiesiad?style=social">

 * [DEV Community](https://dev.to/mbiesiad)